caiks/WBOT02/README.md

 The mean is lower than model 35, but there are two modes at 7 and 15 and the longest path is the same at 35.
 There are many more fails (60) than model 35.

+Does potential exaggerate lopsided fuds in model 37?
+Use a higher diagonal.

+37 seems to be a bit better than 35 at overall shape, although 37 has a smaller model, but 35 is definitely better at eyes and heads.
+37 appears to have more sky than 35.

+Often distracted by the dark blacks, but if none are visible then it will often find hairlines and face edges in medium close ups when there are several events.
+It seems like there is quite a lot of interesting model amongst the higher but dull peaks nearby.
+Perhaps the dull peaks are due to a lot of background duplicates.
+These dull peaks seem very lopsided - would a high diagonal exclude them?

+The deep blacks seem to be less of a problem with model 35 than 37

 39 vs 35 - adds 333 of unique records ie around 30s, increases mean and growth a little

 Duplicate removal.
 Can prevent exact duplicates if we use the motion detector hash for each event and then check the event against the current slice or the most recent slices.
 Or simply check against the list of the most recent events, so that duplicates are allowed after a suitable interval.
 Prefer to check the recent slices, but could use a long list of events.
 Events is easier - use a FIFO queue and a set.
 Could process before choosing topmost of the mode.
 First do the browser and get evidence that it is a problem.
 Duplicate removal.
 Surely the whole point of centering is to get a lot of similar frames quickly?
 Similar - but not the same.
 Removing duplicates might allow unusual events to get more attention.
 Count the duplicates.

 The reason the centre keeps moving is sometimes that the frame does not move.
 Should we check for min entropy, then set the centre then check for unique records?
 Probably best to leave it as it is, so that the centre hovers around places of activity and does not get stuck in static backgrounds.

+Statistics look rather better than 35?

 40 and 41 vs 39 - adds history, overflowing - runs around expectations -